richallanb/LAMP_error_tracking_site/README.md

 https://team.ninth.biz/

 teamNine.sql needs to be deployed to a mysql instance for the site to run.
 It contains the database schema.
+Inside protected/secure.php is where the connection credentials should be put.